RyanteckLTD/RTK-000-003/scratchGPIO/scratchTutorial.md

 ---------------------------------------
 Scratch GPIO is created by Simon Walters, Scratch is a project of the Lifelong Kindergarten Group at the MIT Media Lab.
-Thanks to Penguin Tutor for letting me base the VNC installation off of his tutorial at http://www.penguintutor.com/linux/tightvnc
+Thanks to Penguin Tutor for letting me base the VNC installation off of his tutorial at http://www.penguintutor.com/linux/tightvnc , VNC Startup script also created by Penguin Tutor.